thekondor/i3-extra-workspace/README.md

 ## Rationale

 Instead of having a complex and composite layout (e.g. tabbed), that could be convenient to have a workspace with related containers which are not required right away or used not often (e.g. set of containers with documentation).
-An extra workspace with almost same name could come to the rescue.
+Vanilla i3's scratchpad is fine until there are too many unrelated windows (or involvement of some tricks with labeling etc. is required).
+An extra workspace with a similar same name could come to the rescue.

 ## Usage